we-do-it-lu/WebhooksTriggeredESP32WiFi/README.md

 * Modify the parameters of your choice.
 * Click "save".
 * The unit has stored your parameters and resumed normal operations (station mode).

+### Still to be done
+* Re-implement TLS:https
+* Add code for "scheduled trigger" configurable through the admin interface.